 Here are some of the best indoor and online activities to try with your kids at home:

-Reading and listening to a book online or physically will help kids to learn new things.
-They will become habitual of reading, as well as develop listening patiently without any distractions.
-We help your kids to start reading a book online or let them listen while teachers read a book to them.
+Reading and listening to a book online or physically will help kids learn new things.
+Reading develops language skills in children at an early age.
+We at OurPlayschool help your kids to start reading a book online or let them listen while teachers read a book to them.

-Skills learned: Following directions, gross motor skills, and receptive language
+Skills learned: Following directions, motor skills, and receptive language

-Our online playschool helps your kids engage in Object Line Tracing, which helps prepare them to write easily.
+Object Line Tracing helps prepare the children to write legibly.
 All we do is, ask the kids to place a few objects on a white sheet and encourage them to trace lines around it using crayons or chalk.

 Skills learned: Motor skills and self-control

-Building blocks are one of the common activities for toddlers to help them be creative and build something on their own.
-This also encourages them to be future programmers and engineers.
+Building blocks activities for toddlers help the children be creative and build something independently.
+It also encourages them to be future programmers and engineers.
 This activity, however, requires a lot of patience, determination, and persistence.

-Skills learned: Determination, dexterity, and fine motor skills
+Skills learned: Determination, imagination, creative thinking, and fine motor skills